oracle-quickstart/oci-quickstart-template/packer/README.md

 ### Changing the Build

 All the 4 provisioners are just examples.
-You can edit them to install whatever applications are required.
+You can edit them to install whatever applications are required or remove them.
 However, running the cleanup script is a best practice as it removes existing ssh keys and resets cloud-init so that instances booted from your custom image behave as if this is their first boot.

 _**However, you must run the cleanup script**_ if using this template to build an image for [OCI Marketplace](https://docs.oracle.com/en-us/iaas/Content/partner-portal/partner-portal_gs-what_s_oracle_cloud_marketplace_partner_portal.htm), if you do not the image will not pass validation.

+Other provisioners, like a [local shell](https://developer.hashicorp.com/packer/docs/provisioners/shell-local) provisioner or an [ansible](https://developer.hashicorp.com/packer/plugins/provisioners/ansible/ansible) provisioner can be added.
 ---

 ## How to Determine Variables